Ryoji Sai

-Ryoji Sai (崔領二, Sai Ryōji) (born Choi Young-ii June 3, 1980) is a Korean professional wrestler, mixed martial artist and promoter who currently owns and operates Pro Wrestling Land's End, where he is a former All Asia Heavyweight Champion.
+Ryoji Sai (崔 領二, Sai Ryōji), born Choe Yeong-i (June 3, 1980) is a Korean professional wrestler, mixed martial artist and promoter who currently owns and operates Pro Wrestling Land's End, where he is a former All Asia Heavyweight Champion.
 He is best known for working for Pro Wrestling Zero1, where he is a former two-time World Heavyweight Champion.

-He is the older brother of mixed martial artist Young Choi.
+He is the older brother of mixed martial artist Young Choi, also known as Ryo Sai.

 Career

-Ryoji Sai is a 3rd Generation Zainichi Korean that was born in Osaka, Japan.
-His parents own a restaurant near Tsuruhashi Station in Osaka.
-At 15 years old, Ryouji attended the Sidmouth International School in Sidmouth, England.
-He then attended Bloxham School in Oxfordshire between 1996 and 1999.
-While in Europe he studied martial arts under Gerard Gordeau in the Netherlands.
+Ryoji Sai is a third-generation Zainichi Korean who was born in Osaka, Japan.
+His parents own a restaurant near Tsuruhashi Station.
+At age 15, Sai attended the Sidmouth International School in Sidmouth, England.
+He then attended Bloxham School in Oxfordshire from 1996 to 1999.
+While in Europe, he studied martial arts under Gerard Gordeau in the Netherlands.

-When he returned to Japan he joined Pro Wrestling ZERO-ONE, debuting on September 1, 2001 at the ZERO-ONE "FIRE FESTIVAL 2001" versus Igor Meindert. in a non-tournament match.
-From 2002 to 2004, he would be out of pro wrestling with an unknown ailment.
-Returning in 2004, he would begin to regularly team with Kohei Sato winning the NWA Intercontinental Tag Team Championship in 2005 and 2006.
+Upon returning to Japan, Sai joined Pro Wrestling Zero-One (Zero1) and made his debut on September 1, 2001, at the Fire Festival against Igor Meindert in a non-tournament match.
+From 2002 to 2004, he was out of professional wrestling due to an unknown ailment.
+Upon returning in 2004, he began regularly teaming with Kohei Sato, winning the NWA Intercontinental Tag Team Championship twice, in 2005 and 2006.

-Ryoji twice finished as the runner-up in ZERO1 Fire Festival tournaments in both 2007 and 2006, losing to Masato Tanaka.
-He also regularly appeared for the HUSTLE wrestling promotion during Pro Wrestling ZERO1's working agreement with them.
-In late 2008 and early 2009, Sai took part on the popular Japan Fuji TV show Ainori (あいのり) under the name of "Wrestler" (レスラー).
+Sai twice finished as the runner-up in the 2006 and 2007 Fire Festival tournaments, losing to Masato Tanaka both times.
+He also appeared for the Hustle wrestling promotion while Zero1 had a working agreement with Hustle.
+In late 2008 and early 2009, Sai appeared on the popular Fuji TV show Ainori (あいのり), under the name "Wrestler" (レスラー, Resurā).